Atlantic (1805 ship): Career

 On 3 May 1806 Atlantic, Swain, master, arrived at Port Jackson.
 She was reported to have come from England, with oil, which suggests that she had already gathered some whale oil before she arrived.
 She departed for the fisheries on 29 July.
 She apparently returned to Port Jackson on 7 November with 750 barrels of whale oil.

 Atlantic, Swaine, master, returned to England on 8 September 1807.
 She returned via St Helena, in a convoy escorted by HMS Antelope.

 Fate

 Reportedly, Atlantic, David Kell, master, was lost in late 1807.
+She had sailed for the South Seas on 12 September 1807.